-Governing bodies, proprietors and management committees:
+KCSIE advice to governing bodies, proprietors and management committees:

-All members of The Governing Body understand and fulfil their responsibilities, namely, to ensure that there is a Child Protection and Safeguarding policy together with a Staff Behaviour policy (Code of Conduct).
+Those in governance understand and fulfil their responsibilities, namely, to ensure that there is a Child Protection and Safeguarding policy together with a Staff Behaviour policy (Code of Conduct).

-Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+Governing bodies and proprietors (in the case of WeST the Trust Board) should ensure that all those in governance receive appropriate safeguarding and child protection (including online) training at induction.
 This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
 Their training should be regularly updated.